Mexico Expedition 2007

 Jon after altitude sickness sets in

-my knees were killing me.
+Descending seemed to be harder than the ascent and really took its toll on us; especially, after we picked up our packs at the half-way hut—my knees were killing me.
 We did not previously hire a taxi to come pick us up at the base camp of La Joya because the guidebook told us that it was busy enough that there would be plenty of taxis around and that we wouldn't need to.
 Well, now the weekend was over and base camp was deserted except for the Crazy Frenchman and a few tourists (This was the third time our guidebook was wrong).

 Treating blisters after hiking all day